SHAcollision/pubky-vibes/portable-homeserver/README.md

 ## Architecture

 - `dioxus = 0.7.0-rc.1` powers the desktop UI, allowing us to ship a single codebase that feels native on each OS.
-- `pubky-homeserver = 0.6.0-rc.6` runs inside the app.
+- `pubky-homeserver` (tracked from [`pubky-core`'s `experimental/small-lmdb` branch](https://github.com/pubky/pubky-core/tree/experimental/small-lmdb)) runs inside the app.
 We keep it alive via a signal state container and drop it to shut the node down.
-- `pubky-testnet = 0.6.0-rc.6` spins up a static local network (DHT, relays, and homeserver) when you select the Testnet radio option.
+- `pubky-testnet` (sourced from the same branch) spins up a static local network (DHT, relays, and homeserver) when you select the Testnet radio option.
 - The UI state is built with reactive signals so long-running async tasks (like spinning up the homeserver) don’t block the interface.

 This is intentionally small so teams can iterate quickly during hackathons: reuse the UI skeleton, drop in your Pubky extensions, and you have a production-friendly launcher.